gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 ## Local Configurations

 The configurations found within a directory that contains a `terragrunt.hcl` file are referred to as local configurations.
-These configurations are typically used to define configurations that are specific to a single unit of IAC within a repository.
+These configurations are typically used to define configurations that are specific to a single unit of IaC within a repository.

 They must be specified within a single file named `gruntwork.hcl` in the same directory as the `terragrunt.hcl` file.